 The Airbrake XL's Prizm lens didn't exhibit any mystery scratches on the inner lens and impressed throughout the entire testing process.
 At the completion of our review testing, none of the goggle components showed any signs of wear.
 This quality goggle seems like a good choice for the long haul and should provide years of use for even the most frequent skiers and boarders.

 The Airbrake XL is a proven and popular part of Oakley's goggle line, due in part to its distinctive style.
-This goggle has more of a modern look than other test goggles like the Smith Squad, Giro Blok, or Bolle Carve, instead, it's similarly space-age in appearance to the Dragon NFX or the Electric EG3.
+This goggle has more of a modern look than other test goggles like the Smith Squad or Giro Blok, instead, it's similarly space-age in appearance to the Dragon NFX.
 The lens is large, spherical, and brightly colored, wrapping nearly to the edge of the frame with an almost frameless look.

 The Airbrake XL is available in numerous frame color and strap options.
 Oakley has also manufactured several Signature Models of the Airbrake based on pro riders' input.